 - “No” and “don’t.”
 I have written about this elsewhere; how there are usually more effective ways to set limits.
-With the one year-old in particular, they simply don’t know what it means.
+For the one-year-old in particular, they simply don’t know what it means.
 Saying “no” in a firm voice will often stop them in their tracks, but this is because they know that the parent is displeased.
 They are not able to make a connection between the “no” and the behavior in question.
-Cause and effect is not yet part of the wiring.
+Cause and effect are not yet part of the wiring.

 - Positive directions have a much better chance of getting through.
 Putting out your hand and saying “Give me the applesauce” may get us to where we want to go, with at least a smaller percentage of applesauce on the floor.